avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Q13 · Yes / No · 1 point

+Separate model:  *discussion about question iii)*, the predictive distribution for another quality measurement of the sixth machine.

+Response:

+*hidden responses*

+### Q14 · Yes / No · 1 point

-Separate model:  *discussion about question iii)*, the posterior distribution of the mean of the quality measurements of the seventh machine.
+Separate model:  *discussion about question iv)*, the posterior distribution of the mean of the quality measurements of the seventh machine.

 Response: